Government by algorithm: Public acceptance

 Researchers found some evidence that when citizens perceive their political leaders or security providers to be untrustworthy, disappointing, or immoral, they prefer to replace them by artificial agents, whom they consider to be more reliable.
 The evidence is established by survey experiments on university students of all genders.

 A 2021 poll by IE University indicates that 51% of Europeans are in favor of reducing the number of national parliamentarians and reallocating these seats to an algorithm.
 This proposal has garnered substantial support in Spain (66%), Italy (59%), and Estonia (56%).
 Conversely, the citizens of Germany, the Netherlands, the United Kingdom, and Sweden largely oppose the idea.
 The survey results exhibit significant generational differences.
 Over 60% of Europeans aged 25–34 and 56% of those aged 34–44 support the measure, while a majority of respondents over the age of 55 are against it.
 International perspectives also vary: 75% of Chinese respondents support the proposal, whereas 60% of Americans are opposed.

 In popular culture

 The 1970 David Bowie song "Saviour Machine" depicts an algocratic society run by the titular mechanism, which ended famine and war through "logic" but now threatens to cause an apocalypse due to its fear that its subjects have become excessively complacent.

+In the 1976 film Logan's Run, a domed city is ruled by a massive artificial intelligence known as the City Computer, which maintained a strict, hedonistic utopia by enforcing a maximum lifespan of 30, killing any citizen who reached that age through a ritual known as Carousel.

 The novels Daemon (2006) and Freedom™ (2010) by Daniel Suarez describe a fictional scenario of global algorithmic regulation.
 Matthew De Abaitua's If Then imagines an algorithm supposedly based on "fairness" recreating a premodern rural economy.

+In the 2003 sci-fi movie Code 46, "the Sphinx" is a massive, totalitarian insurance company that controls society via a computer that issues mandatory, genetically-encoded passports required for citizens to travel between heavily guarded, futuristic cities, and sets the strict rules for human movement and behavior.